 The project supports the process of reform of the procurement function of PEMEX, from a decentralised to a centralised scheme, focused on creating value.

-Review of the public procurement policies and practices of the State of Mexico and support to the implementation of OECD recommendations.
+Review of the State of Mexico's public procurement policies and practices and support the implementation of OECD recommendations.

 Testing the MAPS Module on Sustainable Public Procurement (SPP).